 Livelihood Is Good.

-As the founder of Interview And Hire.
-I've been placing a variety of candidates in many different companies and industry types for over 20 years.
+As the founder of Interview And Hire, I've placed a variety of candidates in many different companies and industry types for over 20 years.
 I have a very deep understanding of the job market and its intricacies.
 The simple truth is, that most people long to work and to provide for themselves and their families.
 I often wondered why it seems unhealthy to be unemployed.
 I quickly discovered that regardless of age, race, gender, or economic status, for the most part, people feel rewarded and have a sense of accomplishment when they have a job, not to mention earning a living.

 Helping You Find A Job.